MLOps-OpenAPI/arch-diagrams/use-cases/5-data-analysis.md

 ## Description

-As a  <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#data-scientists'>data scientist</a> or <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#data-engineers'>data engineer</a>, I want my dataset in an understandable form so that I can perform analysis on it.
+As a <a href='https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists'>Data Scientist</a>, I want my dataset in an understandable form so that I can perform analysis on it.

 ## Inputs